World War II Paratrooper On Commemorating D-Day: 'Show Some Citizenship'

 "His body was sacrificed for mine, simple as that," Cruise says.
 "So that was a traumatic experience among others but that was probably the most moving.
 So I always think of that as my physical salvation."

 Following D-Day, Cruise parachuted into Holland for Operation Market Garden and was injured by shrapnel in Belgium.
-To this day Cruise still has almost a half-inch of shrapnel in his wrist, according to an interview with National Geographic, which ended his military career and sent him back to America.
+To this day, Cruise has almost a half-inch of shrapnel in his wrist, which ended his military career and sent him back to America, according to an interview with National Geographic.

 He attended the University of Pennsylvania on the GI Bill and enjoyed a long career as an architect.
 He takes pride in his family, which includes 15 great-grandchildren.

-Now seven decades removed from his service, the veteran wants to honor the legacy of his comrades-in-arms by sharing his story.
+Now seven decades removed from his service, the veteran wants to honor the legacy of his comrades in arms by sharing his story.

-"It was them, it could have been me.
-But I've been blessed that way and so you have to go and account for it one day."
+"It was them; it could have been me.
+But I've been blessed that way, and so you have to go and account for it one day."

 The number of World War II veterans who can tell their stories is shrinking rapidly.
 The Department of Veterans Affairs estimates that 348 World War II veterans die every day.